simodf7/runphi_coral/README.md

 ## Target/Backend Directories

 - boot_sources
-  > Directory with all the boot files which can be modified and compiled.
+  > Directory with all the boot files, which can be modified and compiled.
 (Device Tree Source, Boot Script, ...)
 - build
   > Directory with all the "To Build Components" (U-Boot, Buildroot, Linux, Qemu, Jailhouse, ...)
 - custom_build
-  > Builds mirror directory with custom files (defconfig files, default_dts, cell_configs , ...)
+  > Builds mirror directory with custom files (defconfig files, default_dts, cell_configs, ...)
 - environment_cfgs
   > Configuration files describing all the components of the environment
 - install
   > It is used as an overlay directory for the rootfs.
-Anything that you want to add to the target filesystem should be here (e.g. kernel modules, scripts, network configuration)
+Anything that you want to add to the target filesystem should be here (e.g., kernel modules, scripts, network configuration)
 - output
   > Artifacts produced by compilations (To-Build Components artifact) + Pre-Built Components artifacts.